School of Humanities

 About the school

-The school enrolls approximately 1,900 students, including 330 graduate students.
-It touches nearly all students, however, at some point in their UCI careers: 70 percent of students enrolled in the rigorous yearlong Humanities Core course are biological, physical and social sciences majors.
-Students consistently give the course the highest ratings on campus.
+The school enrolls approximately 1,600 students, including about 300 graduate students.
+However, it touches nearly all students on campus.
+Seventy percent of undergraduates students who enroll in the rigorous yearlong Humanities Core course are biological, physical and social sciences majors.

 Georges Van Den Abbeele, Dean